asphalt-framework/asphalt/docs/userguide/contexts.rst

 Any code that adds resources to a context is also responsible for cleaning them up when the context is closed.
 This usually involves closing sockets and files and freeing whatever system resources were allocated.
-This should be done in a *teardown callback*, scheduled using :meth:`~asphalt.core.context.Context.add_teardown_callback`.
-When the context is closed, teardown callbacks are run in the reverse order in which they were added, and always one at a time, unlike with the :class:`~asphalt.core.event.Signal` class.
+This should be done in a *teardown callback*, scheduled using :meth:`Context.add_teardown_callback`.
+When the context is closed, teardown callbacks are run in the reverse order in which they were added, and always one at a time, unlike with the :class:`Signal` class.
 This ensures that a resource that is still in use by another resource is never cleaned up prematurely.

 For example::